sbardian/graphql-test/README.md

 ## Description

 You are tasked with writing the GraphQL api for a new Todo List mobile app.
-The initial structure of the Todo according to the frontend developer should look this:
+The structure of the Todo according to the frontend developer should look this:

 Field        | Data Type
 ------------ | -------------